Search News Posts

-If you are married in a common law or in a community property or marital property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin as of July 1, 2015), you must designate your spouse as your primary beneficiary.
+If you are married in a community property or marital property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin as of July 1, 2015), you must designate your spouse as your primary beneficiary.
 If you wish to designate someone other than your spouse, your spouse must agree by signing in the spousal consent section of the Designation of Beneficiaries Form.

 Otherwise, you may choose whomever you want to be the beneficiary of your HSA; however, only spousal beneficiaries are able to preserve the tax advantages upon a spouse’s death.

 If designated as beneficiary of your HSA, your spouse will not be responsible for taxes on distributions for qualified medical expenses upon inheriting the account.

 As beneficiary, your spouse becomes owner of your HSA, allowing him or her to: